natgo/wt-wiki-scraper/wikitext-transpiled/ground/Sd.Kfz.251%2F9.md

 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
 The vehicle's mobility will take you wherever you need to go.
 Use it to be able to quickly reach and prepare a sniper/ambush position.
 Be careful when making sharp turns at maximum speed as the vehicle has a chance of tipping over.

+Like all wheeled vehicles the '''{{Specs|name}}'''has better mobility than tanks when traversing trough paved roads, it has indeed tracks in the rear and those help to increase off-road mobility, but it will still be faster than most tanks in paved roads/ground.

 {{tankMobility|abMinHp=142|rbMinHp=88}}

 === Modifications and economy ===
+First, it is important obtaining early modules like improved FPE, improved parts and Crew replenishment, then, improving the tracks and the suspension as well as the breaks is very important to compensate the lack of mobility in harsh terrain.

+Recommended modifications (Not in order)

+* All protection modifications
+* Tracks, suspension, brakes and transmission
+* Elevation mechanism and horizontal drive
 {{Specs-Economy}}

 == Armaments ==